radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

 For multi-resolution data organized using the [multiscales convention](https://github.com/zarr-conventions/multiscales), bands are organized within resolution groups hosting data variables.
 The `bands` array SHALL reference individual bands, and the `name` field SHOULD follow the same pattern as in the "Unique band per data variable" and "Multiple bands per data variable" cases, depending on how bands are organized within each resolution group.
-The key point is that the resolution group do not appear directly in the metadata but is implicitely hidden behind the asset href.
+The key point is that the resolution group do not appear directly in the metadata but is implicitly hidden behind the asset href.
 It is up to the client to construct and select the correct path to access individual arrays based on the [layout](https://github.com/zarr-conventions/multiscales?tab=readme-ov-file#layout) given in the multiscales convention.

 ```json
 "assets": {